Somos Novios (It's Impossible): Weekly charts

+Year-end charts

 Andrea Bocelli versions

 Italian tenor Andrea Bocelli recorded the song with American singer Christina Aguilera in 2006.
 The duet was released as a single in from Bocelli's eleventh studio album, Amore (2006).
 Aguilera and Bocelli performed the song together at the Sanremo Music Festival on March 3, 2006.
+Jonathan Widran of AllMusic considered the song "enchanting" and noted that Aguilera's vocals were "delightfully torchy".
+This version was ranked at number ten on the list of Aguilera's best songs by AXS.
+On the Italian Singles Chart, "Somos Novios (It's Impossible)" reached number thirty-nine in April 2006.

 Another version of the duet with Japanese singer Rimi Natsukawa was released as a bonus track in the album's Japanese edition, as well as a bonus track for the Japanese edition of Bocelli's first greatest hits album The Best of Andrea Bocelli: Vivere (2007).

 Bocelli has also covered the song as a duet with a number of other artists, including Petra Berger and Katharine McPhee.